 Bill serves as Vice President of the Rollin M. Gerstacker Foundation and is also a trustee of the Elsa U. Pardee Foundation, and the Gerald R. Ford Presidential Foundation.
 In 2015, Schuette authored his first book, “Big Lessons from a Small Town,” about the fundamental lessons that shape our values and lives.
 The book includes insights from local, state and world leaders on service and leadership.

-When Bill was Director of Agriculture, he and his wife Cynthia created the Michigan Harvest Gathering, a food and fund drive to help feed hungry people throughout Michigan.
-Joining with the Food Bank Council of Michigan, the Michigan Harvest Gathering has raised more than $8.2 million and 8.5 million pounds of food for Michigan families since 1991.
+Cynthia and Bill Schuette created the Michigan Harvest Gathering, a food and fund drive to benefit Michigan's food banks.
+Since 1991, the Michigan Harvest Gathering has raised more than $10 million and collected nearly 10 million pounds of food.